 - 1. Must be 18 years of age. - 2.
 Complete admissions application online for the Baptist School of Health Professions. - 3.
 Official transcripts received for all college courses completed at time of application. - 4.
-Official transcripts received for high school diploma or recognized equivalent.\ (This institution does not enroll ability-to-benefit students.) - 5.
-Complete the TEAS entrance test, if required (see pages 28-29, Entrance Examination).
-Register at www.atitesting.com - 6.
-If applicable, submit the score of the Test of English as a Foreign Language (TOEFL) examination (required of international applicants on F-1 Visas from countries where English is not the first or primary language).
+Official transcripts received for high school diploma or recognized equivalent.
+(This institution does not enroll ability-to-benefit students.) - Complete the TEAS entrance test, if required (see page 20, Entrance Examination).
+Register at www.atitesting.com - Complete required prerequisite courses with a grade of "C" or higher.
+Prerequisite courses may be in progress with one course and still be considered for admission. - 6.
+If applicable, submit the score of the Test of English as a Foreign Language (TOEFL) examination.